isaacg1/isaacg1.github.io/project-ideas.md

 Use SSC to bound response time/waiting time.

 Lower bound waiting time.
 Argument: All servers must have 1/k of the load going through them.
-The work has to be somewhere, and theres theta (1/(1-ρ)) of it in total.
+The work has to be somewhere, and there's theta (1/(1-ρ)) of it in total.
 Best case scenario is that the largest jobs are the only jobs delayed by the work.
 This should dominate waiting time.
 This should match the waiting time of MASS, up to ratio 1, if the distribution is not too crazy.

 ### Product form steady-state distributions from graph structure {#graph-product-form}